These are all the ways businesses are afraid of Friday the 13th

 - It’s estimated that the U.S. loses $700 to $800 million in business on these perceived “unlucky” days, according to a study by the Stress Management Center and Phobia Institute.

-But while companies maybe be skittish about the number, one study found that Friday the 13th might actually be good for business.
+But while companies may be skittish about the number, one study found that Friday the 13th might actually be good for business.
 Perhaps you’ve heard rumors that the stock market performs badly on this day?
 Turns out it’s not true.
-Marketwatch reports that Friday the 13th is traditionally a good day for the stock market, with stocks ticking upwards on 55.63%.
+Marketwatch reports that Friday the 13th is traditionally a good day for the stock market, with stocks ticking upwards of 55.63%.

 What’s more, a 2008 insurance study revealed that fewer traffic accidents occur on a Friday the 13th and reports of fire and theft both dropped.
 In short, when it comes Friday the 13th, as Public Enemy said: Don’t believe the hype.ML